Kathleen Mavourneen (1937 film)

-Kathleen Mavourneen is a 1937 British-Irish musical drama film directed by Norman Lee and starring Sally O'Neil, Tom Burke and Jack Daly.
-The story had been filmed several times previously, including a silent version (1919), starring Theda Bara and a 1930 Tiffany talkie also starring Sally O'Neil.
-This version, also known as "Kathleen", was filmed in Ireland, and features the character of Old Mother Riley who appeared in her own film series.
+Kathleen Mavourneen (also known as Kathleen) is a 1937 British-Irish musical drama film directed by Norman Lee and starring Sally O'Neil, Tom Burke and Jack Daly.
+It was written by Marjorie Deans and John Glen, based on the 1890 novel by Clara Mulholland.
 It was shot at Welwyn Studios.

+The story had been filmed several times previously, including a silent version (1919), starring Theda Bara and a 1930 talkie also starring Sally O'Neil.

 Plot

-Kathleen O'Moore returns home to rural Ireland and finds she has rivals for her affections in the shape of poor boy Michael Rooney (Tom Burke) and wealthy squire Dennis O'Dwyer (Jack Daly).
-The two rivals in love team up to rescue Kathleen from her unpleasant aunt (Ethel Gryffies), who has arranged a loveless but profitable marriage for the girl.
+Kathleen O'Moore returns home to rural Ireland and finds she has rivals for her affections in the shape of poor boy Michael Rooney and wealthy squire Dennis O'Dwyer.
+The two rivals in love team up to rescue Kathleen from her unpleasant aunt who has arranged a loveless but profitable marriage for the girl.